skye10/Cook-Y-in-X-minutes/git/git-with-multiple-accounts.md

 ```

 #### On Git
-* Log on to your git account (on bitbucket.org here, following this example)
+* Log on to your git account
 * Copy the ssh key you created on local (you will need to do this for every local machine you want to connect to your git account)
   * Copy to clipboard `cat ~/.ssh/id_work.pub | pbcopy .`
 * Add the ssh key to this account (paste from clipboard)
   * Bitbucket.org: Login page > BitBucketSettings > SSH Keys
   * Github.com: Settings > SSG and GPG keys > Click button “New SSH Key”

-* Save
-* You can move on to cloning your Git repository
+You are all set and ready to clone and use your Git repository.

-### Git clone
+#### Git clone
+To clone the repository, use this command:

-     git clone git@bitbucket.org-rsect:saas21/testdriven.io.git
+     git clone git@github-at-work:path/to/repository.git
-     -------1----- ---------2--------- ---3-- -------4---------

-     1. Does not change
+               ---------1-------- ---------2------------

-     2. Host string specified in ~/.ssh/config file for this account
+     1. Host string specified in ~/.ssh/config file for this account
-     3. Workspace
-     4. Repository
+     2. Path to the repository you want to clone